 I spent the better half of my evening watching The Brady Bunch Movie and A Very Brady Sequel (both of which I saw in theaters as a little kid and am not ashamed to admit it) — and let me just tell you that Marcia Brady is the queen of insults.

-In The Brady Bunch Movie, when Jan finds out that the family might have to move homes, she freaks out about leaving behind her friends.
+In The Brady Bunch Movie, when Jan finds out that her family might have to move, she freaks out about leaving behind her friends.
 Marcia’s response?

 LMAO.
 Shade for days.

 In A Very Brady Sequel, Jan pretends to date a guy named George Glass, and despite her best efforts, Marcia remains suspicious.
 Here she is insisting to speak to her sister’s alleged boyfriend (who’s actually a sex hotline worker) on the phone and shoves her out of the way as if to say, “Ugh.
 Stop breathing your ratchedness on my me!”

 Buffy The Vampire Slayer.
 Nerf Herder: Pure adrenaline rush.
 Nothing like some head bashing beats to get into the fang staking mood!

 Perfect Strangers.
 “Nothing’s Gonna Stop Me Now’: Because even couch potatoes love being inspired.
 “The wind and haze I’m bound for better days.
 It’s my life and my dream, Nothing’s going to stop me now.”

 Pretty Little Liars.
 “Secrets” by the Pierces.
 Why?
 Because it taught me to fear friends (Two can’t keep a secret if one of them is dead, yo!) and that even when I’m long gone, I can still get a manicure.